 It is neither required to have a broker account nor to bring in risk capital.
 Instead, Topstep provides the money needed to trade.
-Since 2020, nearly $8,000,000 in payouts have been processed by Topstep to their traders.
+Since 2020, over $10,000,000 in payouts have been processed by Topstep to their traders.

 With Topstep, it is possible to trade the top futures contracts such as:

 - S&P 500 E-mini